LETICIA BERDECIA

 art and history exhibition

-Nuestro Archivo gathers a collection of historical photographs and architectural surveys done on Cayey, Puerto Rico.
-With the intention of building community engagement initiatives that oppose the traditional archival methodologies narratives, this project is both: a methodological experiment and a reaffirmation of the power of the people.
+Nuestro Archivo gathers a collection of storytelling interviews, historical photographs and architectural surveys done on Cayey, Puerto Rico.
+While reviewing traditional archival methodologies, this project is both: a methodological experiment and a reaffirmation of the power of the people.
 The project was developed mostly over seven months but continues to expand over an unlimited time while seeking opportunities to grasp new models of archival procedures.

 This work was possible thanks to Monument Lab studio, the Mellon Foundation, and the Historical House for Puerto Rican Music.